Infineon/linux-optiga-trust-m/README.md

   - \* = no public input
   - ^ = public key store in Application OID Key
     - 0xE0F1 store in 0xF1D1,

     - 0xE0F2 store in 0xF1D2,

     - 0xE0F3 store in 0xF1D3,

     - 0xE0FC store in 0xF1E0,

     - 0xE0FD store in 0xF1E1

+      Note: For ECC521/BRAINPOOL512, the public key store in Application OID list as below:

+    - 0xE0F1 store in 0xF1E0,

+    - 0xE0F2 store in 0xF1E1
 - NEW
   - Generate new key pair in OPTIGA™ Trust M
 - Key size